ogeesan/python-bpod-sessiondata/README.md

 A Python package for reading and using `SessionData`, the output .mat files from the MATLAB Bpod installation.
+A framework for interacting with data in an object-oriented method is provided, which could leverage the functions in `pybpoddata.analysis` to build a system specific to your task.

-To install, download this package and use `pip install -e .`
+To install, make a local copy of this repository and `pip install path/to/repo/folder`.

 # Usage